 Are you thinking of living and studying in Korea, but have no idea about how much it would cost?
 In this article, you will find information about prices for accommodation, food, entertainment, and the general cost of living in South Korea.

-Otherwise, if you are on a tight budget, cities such as Busan or Daegu have a lower cost of living.
+Otherwise, if you are on a tight budget, cities such as Busan or Daegu have a lower cost of living in South Korea.
 Rents, as well as school fees for language courses, are lower than in Seoul.
 It should be noted that in these more ‘peripheral’ cities, the number of foreigners is also lower than in Seoul, so you will have more opportunities to practice your Korean to communicate with the locals.

-In Busan and Daegu, the prices are much lower.
+In Busan and Daegu, the prices of a Korean language course are much lower.
 A trimester costs around 1000 USD, as well as health insurance, of around 50 USD for 6 months or for a year.

-Accommodation is certainly one of the first concerns for those who want to live abroad without breaking the bank.
+Accommodation is certainly one of the first concerns for those who want to know the cost of living in South Korea.
 Fortunately, Korea offers several affordable accommodation options for those who want to live with other people and socialize, as well as for those who prefer their own privacy.

 Typically, students of language courses choose to live in the school dormitory.
 Those seeking more freedom of curfew, or simply wanting more privacy can choose the goshiwon (mini studio) or the share house.
 Private Korean flats have very high initial costs, which we will talk about later.